braincellss/more-info-about-me-/README.md

 If I did something wrong, please whisper to me so I can fix  what was wrong

-I can be a bit impulsive, ^n^ so I apologize if I act this way  please understand if i get upset esialy
+I can be a bit impulsive, ^n^ so I apologize if I act this way  please understand if i get upset easily

 FEEL FREE TO INT!